Mobile App Development Process

 It is important that your development team fully understand the goals of the application as a whole and for the specific feature they are working on.
 Nobody is more in-tune with that particular feature than the assigned developer.
 They should understand the intent of the requirements.
 If something starts to not make sense, it is often developers who will be the first to let you know.

-During development, we use a platform called Hockey App.
-It allows us to privately and securely distribute the in-development version of the app to testers, clients, and other developers.
-Hockey automatically notifies users of new builds (so everyone is testing the latest & greatest), provides crash reporting, and can ensure only approved testers have access to your app.
+During development, we use a private beta platforms (Testflight for iOS and Google Play Beta for Android).
+These allow us to privately and securely distribute the in-development version of the app to testers, clients, and other developers.
+These platforms automatically notify users of new builds (so everyone is testing the latest & greatest), provides crash reporting, and can ensure only approved testers have access to your app.
 It is a great way to keep everyone up to speed on progress.
-During development, we try to update Hockey once or twice a week.
+During development, we try to update beta builds once or twice a week.

 Most testing should be performed by non-developers or at least people who are not your app’s primary developer.
 This will help ensure a more genuine testing experience.
 There are several types of testing that should occur during each sprint.
 These typically include the following: